 Chinese GDP has been declining steadily for six years, from 8.1% in the last quarter of 2012 to 6.4% in the final three months of 2018.
 Long gone are the days when Beijing avowed that 8% was the lower limit of acceptable expansion.

 From the fourth quarter of 2012 to the fourth quarter of 2013 annual GDP declined 0.4%, for the same period to 2014 the drop was 0.5%, to 2015 it was again 0.4%, through 2016 and 2017 there was no change.
 From the final quarter of 2017 to the end of 2018 the decrease was 0.4%.

 If the pace is measured and constant by Western standards that has more to do with the bureaucracy providing the political chiefs in Beijing what they have predicted than any superior stability in the Chinese economy.

-Gross National Product: Everyone is watching
+Gross Domestic Product: Everyone is watching

-Gross national product is the premier Chinese economic statistic.
+Gross domestic product is the premier Chinese economic statistic.
 It is the measure of the success of the economy and is taken as proof that the central government is bringing prosperity to the Chinese people.

 The authorities in Beijing announce the GDP goals for the economy at the beginning of the year.
-No surprisingly, given the incentives, positive and negative in such a centralized bureaucratice reporting system, when the statistics are released the result almost always seems to match.
+No surprisingly, given the incentives, positive and negative in such a centralized bureaucratic reporting system, when the statistics are released the result almost always seems to match.

 There has been studied reliability between the market forecasts and the actual statistic.
 In the last five years the estimate for the quarterly annual growth has not missed by more than 0.1%.
 That is unusual to say the least.
-In the last five years, 20 quarters, the consensus market judgement has never been off by more than 0.1%.
+In the last five years, 20 quarters, the consensus market judgment has never been off by more than 0.1%.